ServiceNowDevProgram/code-snippets/Script Includes/BackfillAssignmentGroup/readme.md

 ## Use

+1. Create a script include called **BackfillAssignmentGroup**.
+2. Set **Accessible from** to **This application scope only**.
+3. Add description **Links assignment group field to assigned to field so that only the groups of which the assigned to is a member will be displayed for selection.** or write your own.
+4. Paste the entire contents of the script file into the **Script** field.
+5. Save.

 Configure the dictionary entry of the assignment_group field on Task table.

 1. Type **task.list** into the navigator and press **Enter**.